Siwoo4985/Siwoo4985/README.md

 ### 💡 About Me

 - 🇰🇷 I'm a middle school student based in Seoul, South Korea.
-- 💻 I’m currently learning **HTML, CSS, Python, and Dart** — and building small but meaningful projects.
+- 💻 I’m currently learning **HTML, CSS, Python** — and building small but meaningful projects.
 - 🎯 I believe in **connecting ideas, people, and passion** to make cool things happen.
 - 💬 Ask me anything about **life as a Korean student** or **what I'm building now!**
 - 📫 You can reach me at: **Siwoose@gmail.com**